Yesterday, I left off parting ways with Terry and Randy.

 Since the path is winding around, you can see people farther in the distance than you might be able to if we were still in a straight line.
 Lo and behold, I see Terry and Randy.
 And I’m pretty sure I can catch them!
 I take off, pushing myself, running as fast as I did in my first mile.

 “Terry!
 Randy!”
 I call out once I’m within earshot.
 They turn around, see me, and slow down as I continue working hard to catch up.

 I did it.
 Right before Mile Marker 9, panting and sweating, I catch up to them.
-I am incredibly happy to see them again; running without them was not as fun.
+I’m incredibly happy to see them again, as running without them wasn’t as fun.

-We start jogging our way to Mile 11.
+We start jogging our way there.
 Randy goes back to walking a tiny bit before the mile marker.
 I look at him and yell, “to the mile marker!”
-He picked it right back up.
+He picks it right back up.
 They had done such a good job of pushing me; I had to return the favor.

 I encourage Randy to run forward.
 Assuming I don’t get injured in the last two miles, I can’t imagine a scenario in which I wouldn’t beat my PR.
 “Thank you for all your help, now run ahead and finish strong!”

 He says he’s not finishing without me!
 We walk most of mile 12.
 As I reach mile marker 12, I stretch out my legs a little.
 (They were working hard!)
 As we left that marker, our time hadn’t quite hit 2 hours and 50 minutes.

 I didn’t want to get too lazy in the final 1.1 miles, but I didn’t know how much more I could jog.
 Randy would have us jog to a stop light, then walk to the next one, and on and on.

 I happily ran on through.
 Official time: 3:04:47.
 Boom, baby!
 A new PR (by over 7 minutes!).